A350Fan/SimRacingStrategist/KNOWN_ISSUES.md

 **Planned fix:**
 A solution for more accurate minisector timing is still under investigation.

-### KI-003 – Lap Timer might be inaccurate
+### KI-003 – Lap Timer and delta might be inaccurate

 **Affected version(s):** v0.1.0 - v0.3.2
 **Affected modules:** HUD Widget Live UI

 **Description:**
-60Hz limitation sends data every 16,6ms, so pause of timer might be delayed
+- 60Hz limitation sends data every 16,6ms, so pause of timer might be delayed
+- delta is completely broken at the moment

 **Impact:**

 - Lap timer is not accurate if game is paused
+- delta is delta to full lap time instead same track point

 **Planned fix:**
-Solution will be investigated
+Solutions will be investigated

 ### KI-004 – Minisector fallback in F1 2020 is only approximate